-C. Interactions with other SOs/ACs

-8. There is a need for individuals with an understanding of SSR-related issues to take part in policy development, and some members of the community suggest the SSAC or its members (as individuals) should play that role.
+- VI.
+Findings and Recommendations: The SSAC's Integration with SO/ACs and the ICANN Community - A. Finding 9: There is a need for individuals with an understanding of SSRrelated issues to take part in policy development, and some members of the community suggest the SSAC or its members (as individuals) should play that role.
 Others state that the SSAC should play a technical advice, audit, and verification role, and that assisting more directly in policymaking itself is not the point of the SSAC.